-PEAKS is taken by every student (grades six through nine).
+PEAKS is taken by every student in all grades.
 Students attend their PEAKS core class four days per week and, with the help of their PEAKS coach, explore ways to employ effective strategies for leading more productive lives—in their academics and beyond.
 The curriculum focuses on the skills students need in order to be successful at Cardigan, including study skills, technology, and wellness.
 In addition to teaching classes, PEAKS coaches act as secondary advisors and mentors.
 Whether it’s working one-on-one on a math problem or providing an opportunity for students to express their feelings, the role of the PEAKS coach outside of the classroom manifests itself in numerous ways.
 In addition, PEAKS coaches observe their students in other classes and in other areas of school life, and they actively communicate with the other adults on campus regarding students’ accomplishments and concerns.
 PEAKS coaches also support the Cardigan community in a professional development capacity, and the department serves as a sounding board for ideas.

 Watch: Coaches & Students Explain PEAKS